Help your dance students rock their recital dancers

 - FEEDBACK during the process by watching their work-in-progress and giving both praise and ideas for revision.

-2.)
-Meet them where they are at, but don’t be afraid of a little challenge.
-As I’m planning class material, I try to think of progressions and center floor combinations that would work nicely as recital choreography.
-When it comes time to work on their dance, the students have already had ample time to work on a lot of the material throughout the year.
+As I’m planning dance class material throughout the year, I try to think of progressions and center floor combinations that would also work nicely as recital choreography.
+When it comes time to work on their recital dance, the students have already had ample time to work on a lot of the choreography throughout the year.
 This allows me to “meet the students where they are at” by providing them with choreography that is familiar and comfortable.
-I then provide them with some sections that might be a little more challenging: a faster tempo, a challenging technical component, a complicated transition between formations, or an improvisation section.
-This balance of comfort and challenge allows students to feel confident but also keeps them working hard to meet new demands on their dance technique and artistry.
+I then give them some dance sections that might be a little more challenging: a faster tempo, a challenging technical component, a complicated transition between formations, or an improvisation section.
+This balance of comfort and challenge allows students to feel confident with the choreography but also keeps them working hard to meet new demands on their dance technique and artistry.

-3.)
-Engage multiple senses when teaching the choreography.
 Often, teaching choreography becomes a game of “follow the leader,” and the process of cleaning the choreography makes teachers feel like they are yelling at a brick wall.
 Some dancers are very capable of watching the instructor and copying their movement, or picking up verbal cues in the choreography cleaning process, but others need more support to fully understand, embody, and remember the dance.
 It can be helpful to engage multiple senses when teaching and cleaning the choreography.
 Here are some ideas:

-- Say the names of the steps out loud.
+- Say the names of the steps in the choreography out loud.
 First, ask students to stand still and listen, then repeat what you say.
 Then, say the names of the steps while dancing the choreography, and ask the students to do the same.

-- Have the students lie on their backs, close their eyes, and visualize the choreography as they listen to the music.
+- Have the students lie on their backs, close their eyes, and visualize the choreography in their head as they listen to the music.

-- If students are mature enough, you can give them, or have them give one another tactile prompts for the choreography.
+- If students are mature enough, you can give them, or have them give one another, tactile prompts for the choreography.
 For example, brush the arm to indicate the initiation of a port de bras, guide the foot to brush a grand battement, give a little push to start a traveling section.
 This is best done in two or more groups, without music, and with the understanding that the “dancing” students are not working to perfectly execute the movement, but to use the tactile information from their partner to help create little sensory prompts that will help them remember the choreography.

 I am a huge fan of play as a learning tool in the dance studio.
-Of course dance is hard work, but research suggests that using games, silliness, challenges, and creative activities engages students in the learning process, stimulates the brain to receive new material, and strengthens intellectual, physical, and social-emotional abilities, especially in young students.
-The more you can make the learning process fun and exciting for students, the more engaged they will be in the process of learning and cleaning the choreography.
+Of course dance is hard work, but research suggests that using dance games, silliness, challenges, and creative activities engages students in the learning process, stimulates the brain to receive new material, and strengthens intellectual, physical, and social-emotional abilities, especially in young students.
+The more you can make the learning and rehearsal process fun and exciting for students, the more engaged they will be in the process of learning and cleaning the choreography.
 A few playful strategies for rehearsing and cleaning choreography include:

-5.)
-Keep them on their toes during rehearsals.
-Rehearsing a piece, especially with young children, can be a challenging process.
+Rehearsing and cleaning choreography, especially with young children, can be a challenging process.
 Students get easily bored repeating the dance over and over again, yet they need that repetition in order to be read to perform on-stage.
 Some ways that you can keep rehearsals interesting for students as you clean the choreography include:

-- Change of the music.
-Try slowing it down or speeding it up, or having the dancers perform to an alternate recording, such as an instrumental or cover version that is similar, but not quite the same.
+- Change the music.
+Try slowing the music down or speeding it up, or having the dancers perform the choreography to an alternate recording, such as an instrumental or cover version that is similar, but not quite the same.

 - Allow time for peer feedback.
 Have the dancers perform in two groups.
 Allow one group to watch the other and give constructive feedback, either by assigning each observer a specific dancer to watch and respond to, or allowing them to comment on the entire group’s performance.
 Often, the students will give the same corrections that you have been giving for months, but hearing it from a peer might suddenly make it “click.”